mozilla/ActiveData/docs/jx.md

 # JSON Query Expressions

-JSON Query Expressions are meant to be a communication standard between services.
+JSON Query Expressions are meant to be a communication standard between application services.
 They are targeted toward business intelligence, analytic processing, data warehouse, and dashboard applications.

-JSON query expressions are best viewed as SQL parse trees where each property corresponds to a SQL clause.
+JSON query expressions are best viewed as SQL parse trees, where each property corresponds to a SQL clause.
 There are some differences from SQL, especially when it comes to using default clauses, but I hope your knowledge of SQL can jump-start your use of JSON Expressions.